The gradient flow of the potential energy on the space of arcs: Approximation

 where $\lambda_\epsilon(\tau)$ and $\Lambda_\epsilon(\tau)$ satisfy

 Then we consider the approximation problem:

 with the initial/boundary conditions

-Here $\eta^\epsilon_0$ are smooth functions with compact support in $(0,1)$, which are chosen to approximate the given initial datum $\eta_0$ in the strong topology of $L^2(0,1)$ (here and in what follows we often omit the dimension $d$ for brevity).
-Since $\nabla G^\epsilon$ is smooth in its argument and positive definite, the above semi-linear system is well-posed: given any smooth initial datum $\eta^\epsilon_0$ satisfying the compatibility conditions, the existence of a unique smooth solution $\eta^\epsilon: [0,\infty)\times [0,1]\rightarrow \R^d$ to the above system follows from Amann's theory \cite{Amann} (cf. \cite[Proof of Theorem 4.2]{JDE17}).
+Here $\eta^\epsilon_0$ are smooth functions in $(0,1)$, which are chosen to approximate the given initial datum $\eta_0$ in $C([0,1])$, see Remark \ref{rmk:initial} for the details.
+Here and in what follows we often omit the dimension $d$ for brevity.
+Since $\nabla G^\epsilon$ is smooth in its argument and positive definite, the above semi-linear system is well-posed: given any smooth initial datum $\eta^\epsilon_0$ satisfying \eqref{eq:bdry}, the existence of a unique smooth solution $\eta^\epsilon:C^{\infty}((0,T] \times [0,1]; \mathbb{R}^{d}) \cap C([0,T] \times [0,1]; \mathbb{R}^{d})$ to the above system follows from Amann's theory \cite{Amann} (cf. \cite[Proof of Theorem 4.2]{JDE17}).
 In comparison with the original equation \eqref{eq:whip2} we define

 In Section \ref{sec:limiting_prob} we will show that the limit of $(\eta^\epsilon, \kappa^\epsilon,\sigma^\epsilon)$ provides a solution to \eqref{eq:whip2}-\eqref{eq:bdry2}.

 We may consider the associated energy to the above approximation system